-- engage readers and how writers present viewpoints and perspectives on issues or themes to influence the reader.
-You will also develop your capacity to offer critical responses to texts. - Z To develop your ability to convey meaning in written language correctly and clearly, using a range of vocabulary and sentences structures. - Zero To develop your understanding of the spoken word and your capacity to participate effectively in a variety of speaking and listening activities.
+- To develop your ability to convey meaning in written language correctly and clearly, using a range of vocabulary and sentences structures. - To develop your understanding of the spoken word and your capacity to participate effectively in a variety of speaking and listening activities.